madsen/postscript-schedulegrid/README.md

 PostScript::ScheduleGrid
 ========================

-PostScript::ScheduleGrid is a Perl module that creates a grid of TV listings (using PostScript) from schedule data you supply.
-An example script that gets data from [XMLTV](http://xmltv.org/) is included.
+PostScript::ScheduleGrid is a Perl module that creates a printable schedule of events (using PostScript) in a grid format often used for TV listings.
+You supply the schedule data.
+If you're producing actual TV listings, the [PostScript::ScheduleGrid::XMLTV](http://search.cpan.org/perldoc?PostScript::ScheduleGrid::XMLTV) module (distributed separately) can be used to get the schedule data from [XMLTV](http://xmltv.org/).

 This is a Git repository where development of PostScript::ScheduleGrid takes place.
 For more information, visit [PostScript::ScheduleGrid on CPAN](http://search.cpan.org/dist/PostScript-ScheduleGrid/).